2017 GABBY AWARDS HONOREES

 The 2017 Gabby Awards honorees are amongst the continent's most dynamic leaders in various fields, all with one thing in common: their impact not only professionally, but on society around them.
 Truly "Greek America's Best and Brightest Stars," our honorees embody the very ideals of our foundation: education, philanthropy, entrepreneurialism, creativity, philotimo and the pursuit of excellence.

 As the founder of Danialle Karmanos' Work It Out, her efforts have introduced yoga, nutrition programs-- and safe sanctuaries-- for thousands of inner city kids in Detroit, taking them off the streets and into safe, loving environments .
-Her tireless philanthropy and activism on behalf of new mothers and young people has impacted an entire region by addressing core problems associated with youth development.
+Her tireless philanthropy and activism on behalf of young people has impacted an entire region by addressing core problems associated with youth development.
+After the birth of her four boys twins Socrates and Leonidas, Spiros and Aristides Kyros— hand in hand and without pain and medication, she and her husband Peter established the Karmanos Center for Natural Childbirth at Beaumont Hospital to offer expectant moms a natural alternative for childbirth.
+As a result of Danielle’s advocacy, she’s changing the way children are born in the region by creating a safe and natural environment for moms and their families.

 As a member of parliament and cabinet minister she championed the cause of marginalized people in society and worked tirelessly to offer them the rights they deserved by the government.
 Her work and crafting of legislation in Ontario with refugees, minorities and people with disabilities has been enshrined into law and has been recognized internationally.
 As Dean of the Chang School at Ryerson University in Toronto, she’s become one of the world’s foremost educational innovators, making education accessible to more people.